 In this article, we’ll delve into the benefits and drawbacks of both robo advisors and financial advisors to help you make the best decision for your investment goals.
 And we even give you one option so you can get the best of both worlds.

 Whether you’re a beginner looking for an easy way to get started, or a seasoned pro looking for more personalized advice, we’ve got you covered.

 What are Robo Advisors?

-A Robo advisor collects information from clients about their financial situation and future goals through an online survey.
-They then use this data to offer investment advice and automatically invest client assets.
+A robo advisor asks about your financial situation and future goals through an online survey to offer investment advice and automatically invest your assets.

-In recent years, these advisors have become popular as a replacement for human financial advisors.
-The reason is that many people prefer using technology for investing rather than paying for human advisors.
-These advisors can handle your investment portfolio quickly.
-Moreover, Robo advisors can instantly optimize thousands of portfolios without making errors, using tax-loss harvesting, automated dividend reinvestment, and other portfolio optimization techniques.
+Robo advisors have become popular as a replacement for human financial advisors because many people prefer using technology for investing rather than paying for human advisors.
+Robo advisors can instantly optimize thousands of portfolios without errors, using tax-loss harvesting, automated dividend reinvestment, and other portfolio optimization techniques.

-Robo advisors have an advantage over traditional financial advisors because they offer advisory or brokerage services at a very low cost.
-The low price is possible because they don’t need to employ actual people to manage client accounts, reducing management fees and using expertly designed algorithms.
+Robo advisors have an advantage over traditional financial advisors because they offer advisory or brokerage services at a very low cost because they don’t need to employ actual people to manage client accounts, reducing management fees and using expertly designed algorithms.